Learn to sell homemade products using tips from someone who has been making, using, and selling natural beauty & cleaning products for years!

 Whatever you do, have fun!
 I make what I love and my customers have come to embrace it.
 Each week they ask, “What do you have this week?”
 It’s always something different.
 You can also have a stock set of products and make special things once in a while.

-Have you started selling your natural products?
+Have you started to sell homemade products?
 Do you have any tips for others?
-If so, please share in the comments section!